prisma-archive/anonymous-auth-provider/README.md

 6. Graphcool returns a valid token for the user
 7. Your app stores the token and uses this for all further requests to Graphcool

+## Merging accounts

+> note: this is not supported yet

+This package supports merging users created with different Auth Providers as long as the email mataches.

+Here is a typical example:

+1. A user signs up with the email/password based simple-auth-provider
+2. The user verifies her email
+3. At some later point the user signs in using Facebook

+At this point `facebook-auth-provider` will try to merge the two accounts.
+Merging succeeds if:

+ - The users primary email in Facebook matches the email stored in Graphcool
+ - The user in Graphcool has verified the email.

+Account merging is supported by all official Authentication Providers:

+ - `facebook-auth-provider`
+ - `google-auth-provider`
+ - `simple-auth-provider`
+ - `auth0-auth-provider`

+Merging accounts with different emails is currently not supported

 ## Resources

 See the official facebook documentation https://developers.facebook.com/docs/facebook-login